 Adam had vanished without trace.
 Denuded of an audience and a job, his reason for being had disappeared.
 I convinced myself that he was happy somewhere paying his bills in a warehouse uniform, but that he couldn’t bring himself to share his new anonymity with his friends.
 Whether this was true or not, the world was certainly all the less without him.

 Steve and I stayed in touch, though.
 We’d forged the beginning of a comradeship in a strange time, and it would have been a shame to waste it.
 That last night in the pub now seemed an almost sacred memory.
 We couldn’t meet in person, of course, but we’d all got used to Zoom calls anyway.
-Nothing could replace the joy of a night in a crowded pub, but there was still comfort to be gained from a late-night session over an encrypted connection with a glowing screen and a glass of Johnnie Walker Black in front of you.
-By the time our shared evenings drew to their exhausted, bleary-eyed conclusions, it was even possible to briefly imagine that there might be things we could do to make our world a better place.
+Nothing could replace the joy of a night in a crowded pub, but there was still comfort to be gained from a late-night session over an encrypted connection with a glowing screen and a glass of Johnnie Walker sat in front of you.
+By the time our shared evenings drew to their exhausted, bleary-eyed close, it was even possible to briefly imagine that there might be things we could do to make our world a better place.

 Summer started to give way to autumn.